astravant/digitalgarden/_notes/daily-notes.md

  </p>

 ## October 27, 2021

-- Corporations are just people and unstructured data - this is true for all coordination vehicles
+- Corporations are just people and unstructured data - this is true for all coordination vehicles.

 ## October 24, 2021